Neural Operator Learning for Long-Time Integration in Dynamical Systems with Recurrent Neural Networks: Results and discussion

-For illustration purposes, the prediction plots for all the architectures are shown for four time snapshots $t=\{1.25,2.5,3.75,5\}$ from a given initial condition in \autoref{fig:200ts}.
-Vanilla DeepONet introduces wiggles to the solution already at time $t=2.5$, and it can be seen that with the RNN extensions, these artifacts become less pronounced, to the point where they disappear completely when the DeepONet is trained simultaneously with a simple RNN.
+For illustration purposes, the prediction plots for all the architectures are shown for four snapshots at $t=\{1.25,2.5,3.75,5\}$ from a single initial condition in \autoref{fig:200ts}.
+Vanilla DeepONet introduces wiggles to the solution already at time $t=2.5$, and it can be seen that the RNN extensions reduce these artifacts to the point where they disappear completely when the DeepONet is trained simultaneously with a simple RNN.
 FNO does not seem to suffer from similar instabilities, although it is noticeable that the model does not fit well at the wave peaks in later timesteps.
 This problem is not visible in the predictions by the extended FNOs.